 - Grab a hot chocolate and some treats at La Cascade du Chocolat and head for a walking tour of the beautiful and quaint Downtown area.

-~What to do in Salem~
+Things to do in Salem in Fall:

 - Find all the filming locations of Hocus Pocus